zain-elabedeen/smart_parking/README.md

 # smart_parking

-Edge computer-vision prototype for a parking entrance/exit camera.
+Edge computer-vision pipeline for parking camera.
 The app reads a video source, detects and tracks vehicles, detects license plates inside vehicle crops, keeps the best plate crop per track, estimates entry/exit direction, and writes durable `PlateCropDetected` events locally before optional Kafka publishing.

 This project is designed as a Senior Software Engineer interview demo: small enough to run locally, but structured around the same boundaries an edge production system would need.